aadityachapagain/aadityachapagain.github.io/content/articles/reddit_dataset.md

 1. Pre Training seq2seq Transformer model with similar hyperparamters used by facebook.
 2. Finetune our Model with BST Datasets.( Blended Skill and Talk Datasets).

 For Pre-Training, We needed reddit datasets.
-You can download reddit datasets from [Pushshift.io](https://files.pushshift.io/reddit/comments/).After opening this website you can see its huge and I my waste entire week trying to read and preprocess these files using python (**FYI**: *I still regret doing that, I was young and stupid* :expressionless: ) ZZZzzz.
+You can download reddit datasets from [Pushshift.io](https://files.pushshift.io/reddit/comments/).After opening this website you can see its huge and I my waste entire week trying to read and preprocess these files using python (**FYI**: *I still regret doing that, I was young and stupid* ) ZZZzzz.

 Below I will show you How I am able to read and reprocess this hude datasets using Google dataflow and Big Query.